Ranked in 1 Practice Areas

 Practice Areas

-As one of Canada’s leading public law litigators, Sujit focuses on test cases with public interest and transnational dimensions.
+Sujit is one of Canada’s leading public law litigators.
+He has a broad public law practice on questions of administrative law and constitutional law, including in appeals, arbitrations, judicial reviews, and public inquiries.
 He is increasingly engaged in Charter class actions against Canadian governments.

 Career